I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-zwquerydirectoryfile.md

 Callers of <b>ZwQueryDirectoryFile</b> must be running at IRQL = PASSIVE_LEVEL and <a href="https://msdn.microsoft.com/0578df31-1467-4bad-ba62-081d61278deb">with special kernel APCs enabled</a>.

-For information about other file information query routines, see <a href="kernel.file_objects">File Objects</a>.
+For information about other file information query routines, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff545843">File Objects</a>.

 For calls from kernel-mode drivers, the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a Windows Native System Services routine can behave differently in the way that they handle and interpret input parameters.
 For more information about the relationship between the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a routine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565438">Using Nt and Zw Versions of the Native System Services Routines</a>.